Blooket-Council/Blooket-Cheats/cheats/rush/readme.md

-# Blook Rush Cheats
+# Blook Rush

 ## [Set Blooks](setBlooks.js)
-Sets amount of blooks you or your team has
+Sets the amount of blooks you or your team has

 ## [Set Defense](setDefense.js)
-Sets amount of defense you or your team has (Max 4)
+Sets the amount of defense you or your team has